rishabh15b/TextTranslationApi/README.md

 ---
 ## Requirements

+The language code given in the link are used for translation purpose [Supported Languages for translations](https://cloud.google.com/translate/docs/languages)

 For development, you will only need Node.js and a node global package, Npm, installed in your environement.

 ### Installation